Clay Product & Refractory Manufacturers

 Industry Overview

-The 920 clay product and refractory manufacturers in the US produce structural products, refractories, whitewares, and technical or engineered goods.
+The 860 clay product and refractory manufacturers in the US produce structural products, refractories, whitewares, and technical or engineered goods.
 Structural products include brick, roofing tiles, pipes, and flooring tiles.
-Refractories are made to withstand high temperature - over 1,000 degrees - and include fireplace liner bricks, kiln and forge lining materials, crucibles for metal and glass melting, and gas burner components.
-Whitewares tend to be more delicate and include dishes, china, wall tiles, lamp bases, statuary, pottery, sanitary porcelain (sinks, toilets, and urinals).
+Refractories are made to withstand high temperatures - over 1,000 degrees - and include fireplace liner bricks, kiln and forge lining materials, crucibles for metal and glass melting, and gas burner components.
+Whitewares tend to be more delicate and include dishes, china, wall tiles, lamp bases, statuary, pottery, and sanitary porcelain (sinks, toilets, and urinals).
 Technical or engineered products include ceramic disk brakes, ballistic protection, biomedical implants, mechanical bearings, and missile nose cones.

 Competition from Alternative Materials